Learn about Guatemalan textiles from Doña Lidia! / TBD

-We're dedicating an hour to talk about traditional handwoven garments from San Antonio Aguys Calientes and beyond, all shown and explained by Doña Lidia.
-This class will be held on Saturday, December 11th, from 1-2pm Guatemala time (CST).
+We're dedicating an hour to talk about traditional handwoven garments from San Antonio Aguas Calientes and beyond, all shown and explained by Doña Lidia.
+This class will be held on Saturday, January 21st, from 11am-12noon Guatemala time.
 Please check the time difference from where you are.

 Garments covered will include huipiles (blouses), tzutes (all-purpose cloths), fajas (belts), cortes (wrap skirts), tapacanastos (basket coverings), and more.
 Doña Lidia will be showing her own personal work as well as those of her sisters.

 Have your questions ready!
 This will be an opportunity to get first-hand input from a master backstrap weaver.
-Doña Lidia's English is strong, but if needed, Mari will be available to translate and facilitate communication.
+Doña Lidia's English is excellent!

 We will also be showcasing some items for sale, and we can facilitate all logistics like payment and shipping.

-Details will be sent via email the day before the class, including the link to the Zoom meeting.
+Details will be sent via email a few days before, including the link to the Zoom meeting.

 Some sample questions we've encountered during our backstrap weaving classes: